 Flexible Work Hours and Locations

-Some employees are morning people who are more productive earlier in the day, while others are night owls and will be productive, into the early morning hours.
-If possible, let your employees choose their hours (within reason) so they’re the most engaged during their selected working hours.
-Also, let them choose their location – some employees may be more productive working in the office, others from home, and still others may prefer a mix of the two.
+Some employees are morning people who are more productive earlier in the day, while others are night owls and will be effective into the early morning hours.
+Let your employees choose their hours (within reason) so they’re the most engaged during their selected working hours.
+Also, let them choose their location – some employees may be more productive working in the office, others from home, and others may prefer a mix of the two.

 (More) Mental Health Days

 Employees may also benefit from a few extra mental health days.
 Your organization may only offer PTO or sick days, which employees want to save for a vacation or serious illness.
-Adding a few additional mental health days gives them the time to recoup, spend time with loved ones, or simply catch up on sleep.
+Adding a few additional mental health days allows them to recoup, spend time with loved ones, or catch up on sleep.
 Employees will return to work feeling refreshed and engaged rather than burnt out and sluggish.

-Socializing outside of the office is another great way to boost employee engagement.
+Socializing outside of the office is another excellent way to boost employee engagement.
 Communicating away from the office can lead to stronger working relationships, more effective collaboration, and increased job satisfaction.
 Engage your employees with happy hours, team lunches, and holiday parties.
-If your employees are working remotely, you may want to try virtual team-building activities such as wine and cheese pairing, trivia competitions, or scavenger hunts.
+If your employees work remotely, you may want to try virtual team-building activities such as wine and cheese pairing, trivia competitions, or scavenger hunts.

 Employee Engagement and Productivity Matters

-These three tips can be customized to meet your specific needs to start enabling your company to boost the engagement and performance of its employees.
+These three tips can be customized to meet your specific needs to enable your company to boost the engagement and performance of its employees.
 Productive and appreciated employees are, after all, the most valuable asset.

-Looking for more ways to improve employee engagement and productivity?
-Contact the Ariad Team to learn how you can streamline your marketing and sales teams’ efforts in 2021!
+Are you looking for more ways to improve employee engagement and productivity?
+Contact the Ariad Team to learn how you can streamline your marketing and sales teams’ efforts in 2023!